 Where we work

-Our work is conducted along the coasts of Greenland (Kalaallit Nunaat), by the gracious allowance of the Greenlandic people.
+Our work is conducted along the coasts of Greenland (Kalaallit Nunaat) by the gracious allowance of the Greenlandic people.
 Kalaallit Nunaat is a 2 million square km island in the Arctic and has been a self-governing country within the Danish Realm since 1979.
-We acknowledge that we are guests on these lands and surrounding waters, and honor their independence, rich culture, and stewardship of this place by its people, including the Inughuit, Tunumiit, and Kalaallit.
+We acknowledge that we are guests on these lands and surrounding waters, and honor the independence, rich culture, and stewardship of this place by its people, including the Inughuit, Tunumiit, and Kalaallit.

 IceEco Project